Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Application to DIS observables

 \section{Application to DIS observables}

 With a robust emulator for the BK-evolved dipole amplitude established, we now proceed to its primary application: the calculation of DIS observables for a global analysis of HERA data.
 This requires convolving the emulated amplitude with the virtual photon wave functions to compute the reduced cross section, $\sigma_r$.
-While these integrals must be evaluated once to generate the training data for the emulator, repeating them for each of the $\num{10000}$ parameter sets across a large number of kinematic points during a global fit would be computationally prohibitive.
+While these integrals are evaluated offline to build the training set, repeatedly performing the multi-dimensional integrations for each theory evaluation in an iterative analysis across the full HERA kinematics would be computationally expensive.
 The surrogate model circumvents this bottleneck by replacing the repeated numerical evaluations with fast predictions, thereby enabling efficient exploration of the parameter space.
 To overcome this final bottleneck, we construct a second, dedicated transformer based emulator.
-This network is trained to map directly from the six inputs $(\log_{10}Q_{s0}^2,\,\gamma,\,e_c,\,C,\,\log_{10}x,\,\log_{10}Q^2)$ to the normalized reduced cross section $\sigma_r/(\sigma_0/2)$.
+This network is trained to map directly from the six inputs $(\ln Q_{s0},\,\gamma,\,e_c,\,\ln C^2,\,\ln x,\,\ln Q^2)$ to the normalized reduced cross section $\sigma_r/(\sigma_0/2)$.
 Its architecture follows closely that used for $N(r,x)$, and it is trained on the $\sim 4\times 10^6$ values computed from the dipole amplitudes.

-For the DIS cross section emulator, we employ a composite loss function that combines mean squared error (MSE) with a Smooth-$L_1$ term~\cite{cite-key},
+For the DIS cross section emulator, we employ a composite loss function that combines mean squared error (MSE) with a Smooth-$L_1$ term~\cite{Terven:2025LossSurvey},

 with the Smooth-$L_1$ evaluated at $\beta=0.1$.
 While the MSE provides the primary measure of accuracy, we found in practice that adding a small Smooth-$L_1$ component helps stabilize training across the wide dynamic range of $\sigma_r/(\sigma_0/2)$ by reducing the impact of occasional large residuals.
 The resulting surrogate model for the normalized DIS reduced cross section, $\sigma_r/(\sigma_0/2)$, achieves very high precision, with a mean relative error of $0.115\%$ and a median error of $0.073\%$.
 Figure~\ref{fig:dis_flow} illustrates this accuracy: the left panel shows a parity plot with near-perfect alignment along the diagonal, while the right panel presents the distribution of signed relative errors within $\pm 1\%$, with the bulk of predictions clustered well below the per-mille level.